jaimetur/PhotoMigrator/help/03-automatic-migration.md

        - `--exclude-folders @eaDir .@__thumb @Recycle`
        - `--exclude-files SYNOFILE_THUMB* SYNOPHOTO_THUMB* SYNOPHOTO_FILM* Thumbs.db .DS_Store`

+## How asset counters are counted

+All live dashboard counters and final summary counters in `Automatic Migration` are intended to follow **physical files**, not abstract logical entities.

+This means:
+- `Total Assets`, `Total Photos`, `Total Videos`
+  - represent the physical media files discovered in the source analysis.
+- `Pulled Assets`, `Pulled Photos`, `Pulled Videos`
+  - represent the physical files that were actually staged locally after pull.
+- `Pushed Assets`, `Pushed Photos`, `Pushed Videos`
+  - represent the physical files that were successfully uploaded or accepted by the destination.
+- `Push Duplicates`
+  - represent physical files that did not need a new upload because the destination already had a reusable equivalent.
+- `Pull Failed` / `Push Failed`
+  - represent physical files whose pull or upload path really failed.

+Practical examples:
+- A normal JPEG counts as:
+  - `1 asset`
+  - `1 photo`
+- A normal MP4 counts as:
+  - `1 asset`
+  - `1 video`
+- A live-photo pair composed of `IMG_0001.JPG` + `IMG_0001.MP4` counts as:
+  - `2 assets`
+  - `1 photo`
+  - `1 video`

+This is important because all cleanup behavior, temp leftovers, retries, duplicates, and final manual review happen on the real files stored on disk.

+## Meaning of the live dashboard counters

+### Info Panel
+- `Total Assets`
+  - all supported physical media files considered for migration after source analysis.
+- `Total Photos`
+  - physical image files.
+- `Total Videos`
+  - physical video files.
+- `Total Albums`
+  - source albums detected before the migration starts.
+- `Blocked Albums`
+  - albums that the current source backend can detect but cannot actually process.
+  - in practice this mainly applies to blocked/shared `Synology` album cases.
+- `Blocked Assets`
+  - physical assets inside those blocked albums.
+- `Total Metadata`
+  - metadata files detected in the source analysis, such as Google Takeout JSON sidecars or real iCloud metadata CSV files.
+- `Total Sidecar`
+  - sidecar files detected in the source analysis.
+- `Unknown Files`
+  - files that were found in the source tree but do not match supported media, metadata, or sidecar categories.
+- `Assets in Queue`
+  - only the real push queue backlog waiting for upload workers.
+- `Album Assoc Queue`
+  - assets already uploaded or resolved that are still waiting for destination album association/finalization work.
+- `Delayed Retries`
+  - delayed retry items not yet re-enqueued into the hot push pipeline.

+### Pull Panel
+- `Pulled Assets / Photos / Videos`
+  - physical files already staged locally.
+- `Pulled Albums`
+  - source albums already fully pulled.
+- `Failed Assets / Photos / Videos`
+  - physical files that could not be pulled.
+- `Failed Albums`
+  - source albums that could not be processed as album units.

+### Push Panel
+- `Pushed Assets / Photos / Videos`
+  - physical files successfully uploaded or otherwise accepted in the destination.
+- `Pushed Albums`
+  - albums fully finalized in the target.
+- `Duplicates`
+  - physical files that were skipped because the destination already had a reusable equivalent.
+- `Failed Assets / Photos / Videos`
+  - physical files whose upload/reuse resolution path ultimately failed.
+- `Delayed Recovered`
+  - physical files that succeeded after having been scheduled into the delayed retry queue.
+- `Delayed Failed`
+  - physical files whose delayed upload retry path was exhausted without recovery.
+- `Album Assoc Unconfirmed`
+  - not a hard upload failure.
+  - it means the media file did reach or resolve in the destination, but PhotoMigrator could not confirm that it was finally attached to the intended album after all association retries.

 > [!WARNING]
 > If you use a local folder `<INPUT_FOLDER>` as source client, all your Albums should be placed into a subfolder called *'<ALBUMS_FOLDER>'* within `<INPUT_FOLDER>`, creating one Album subfolder per Album, otherwise the tool will no create any Album in the target client.